Design Sprint: Designing the Reconnected Community

 Join us to imagine innovative solutions to some of our most pressing social challenges: Hunger, homelessness, and other related problems people face when they lose their sustaining connections to society.
 How can we help reconnect them?

-The Human-Centered Computing Department of the School of Informatics and Computing announces a Design Sprint / Workshop open to all IUPUI students.
+The Human-Centered Computing Department of the School of Informatics and Computing announces a Design Sprint / Workshop open to ALL students at IUPUI.
 In the Sprint, student teams will brainstorm innovative solutions to these intertwined challenges.
 Cash prizes will be given to teams that develop the best concepts.

 Led by SoIC professors Lou Lenzi and Steve Mannheimer, the Sprint offers a two-week intensive workshop in design thinking, a compressed overview of relevant information for the Indianapolis area, and contacts with community leaders already addressing these challenges.

 Participation is limited to 25 students, who will form teams of 3–4 members.
 Five group meetings will be held:

 - Friday, Sept 27 (3:30–6:30 pm, with food);

 - Wednesday Oct.
 2 (6–9 pm with food);

 - Friday, Oct.
 4 (11–2 pm with food);